andreygolubevctm/andreygolubevctm/src/main/webapp/bundles/shared/results/v3/README.md

-Results V3 was developed by Jacob Van De Velde for use on Car, Home and Contents and LMI pages.
+Results V3 was developed by Jacob Van De Velde for use on Car and Home and Contents pages.

 It overrides Results V2.